HoYeonJ/Word-of-Mouth-Copy/README.md

 Written using the Django framework, continuously integrated through GitHub Actions, and hosted and built on Heroku using S3 buckets for image storage and a PostgreSQL backend database.

+# Credits
-Teammate credits: Preethi Chidambaram, Susannah Cutler, Lucia Hoerr, Drew Reidy
+Preethi Chidambaram, Susannah Cutler, Lucia Hoerr, Drew Reidy